Damian Lillard NBA Preview vs. the Wizards

 Get tickets for any NBA game this season at Ticketmaster!

-- Defensively, the Wizards allowed 114.4 points per contest last year, 17th in the league.
+- Conceding 50.9 rebounds per contest, the Wizards are the worst squad in the NBA.

-- The Wizards were the 12th-ranked team in the NBA last season, conceding 43 rebounds per contest.
+- The Wizards allow 29.3 assists per contest, worst in the NBA.

-- Conceding an average of 24.8 assists last season, the Wizards were the seventh-ranked team in the NBA.
+- The Wizards are the 19th-ranked team in the league at allowing threes, conceding 13 made 3-pointers per game.

-- Allowing 12 made three-pointers per game last year, the Wizards were ninth in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!